2mol/loser-hack/README.md

 A: Two options: 1) Hang with us and we'll teach you stuff!
 2) Use the fully equipped woodworking shop in my bedroom and build your own furniture (please note I only have Ash, a little bit of Oak and what I think is Elm (no relation to the programming language; but HEY, let's learn some Elm, it looks FUN) on stock, but it should be enough for a coffee table or a couple of chairs.
 Also, we don't have an ambulance on-call, but the Waid Hospital is close by and very easy to get to, even via Uber.
 But we're drifting a bit off-topic here, so back to computer stuff).

 #### Q: Which languages
 A: Come and do C, Haskell, Plankalkül, Ruby, Visual Basic, we don't give a shit!
-No judgement, everything goes!
+No judgement, everything goes! (srsly, last week I said I was ok with tourists eating fondue in the middle of summer; this is the level of tolerance you can expect from our event)

 #### Q: What am I supposed to do there?
 A: Work on anything!
 Have a coffee!
 Make friends!
 Work by yourself in a corner and avoid making eye contact with anyone!